MAG Silver Reports First Quarter Financial Results

 JUANICIPIO PROJECT UPDATE

-MAG Silver Corp. is a Canadian advanced stage development and exploration company focused on becoming a top-tier primary silver mining company, by exploring and advancing high-grade, district scale, silver-dominant projects in the Americas.
-Its principal focus and asset is the Juanicipio Project (44%), being developed in a Joint Venture with Fresnillo (56%).
-The Juanicipio Project is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp.
-Fresnillo as operator, is currently working with Mexican Government officials to determine the most appropriate compliance approach to a temporary suspension decree associated with the COVID-19 pandemic, while minimizing the impact on the construction of the surface and underground infrastructure on the property to support a 4,000 tonnes per day mining operation.
-As well, an expanded exploration program is in place at Juanicipio with multiple highly prospective targets across the property.
+MAG Silver Corp. is a growth-oriented Canadian development and exploration company focused on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district scale, precious metals projects in the Americas.
+Its principal focus and asset is the 4,000 tonnes per day Juanicipio Project (44%), operated by Fresnillo Plc (56%).
+The project is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp, where in addition to underground mine production and processing of mineralized material, an expanded exploration program is in place targeting multiple highly prospective targets.
+MAG is also executing multi-phase exploration programs at the Deer Trail 100% earn-in Project in Utah and the Larder Lake Project, located in the historically prolific Abitibi region of Canada.

 For further information on behalf of MAG Silver Corp.